 Raspberry Pwn: Turn the Pi into a Hacking Tool

 Over the past few years I have been having a lot of fun tinkering with custom built Linux distributions such as BackTracks Linux which are built specifically as toolkits for penetration testing; that is, bypassing the security of devices as an exercise in improving that security.
 Another way of putting it would be ethical hacking.
+There are plenty of reasons to learn ethical hacking if you want to make a career out of it.
 Penetration testers have a lot of tools at their disposal such as smartphones and laptops.
 These are so useful because they are portable, but now with the release of the Raspberry Pwn toolset from the folks at Pwnie Express they have a cheap, powerful, and easy to conceal tool that could be placed at a customer’s site for some automated hacking.
 I can’t wait to tinker with this in my networking lab at home!

 Build a Near Space Balloon